jaredpalmer/formik/docs/overview.md

 2. Validation and error messages
 3. Handling form submission

-By colocating all of the above in one place, Formik will keep things organized--making testing, refactoring, and reasoning about your forms a breeze.
+By colocating all of the above in one place, Formik keeps things organized--making testing, refactoring, and reasoning about your forms a breeze.

 ## Motivation

 I ([@jaredpalmer](https://twitter.com/jaredpalmer)) wrote Formik while building a large internal administrative dashboard with
 [@eonwhite](https://twitter.com/eonwhite).
-With around ~30 unique forms, it quickly became obvious that we could benefit by standardizing not just our input components but also the way in which data flowed through our forms.
+With around 30 unique forms, it quickly became obvious that we could benefit from standardizing not just our input components but also the way in which data flowed through our forms.

 ### Why not Redux-Form?